Five years ago, a young boy blurted out ‘Wow!’ after a concert and captured the world’s hearts

 By Maddy Shaw Roberts

-A young child broke the silence at the end of a concert with an awe-stricken ‘wow!’ – and now, the orchestra has invited him to meet their artistic director.
+In 2019, a young child broke the silence at the end of a concert with an awe-stricken ‘wow!’.
+Now, he’s the star of a children’s book.

 There’s nothing quite like a child’s unbridled reaction to beautiful music.

-At a recent classical concert in Boston, the Handel and Haydn (H+H) Society had just finished a spectacular performance of Mozart’s Masonic Funeral Music.
+At a now-viral classical concert five years in Boston, the Handel and Haydn (H+H) Society had just finished a spectacular performance of Mozart’s Masonic Funeral Music.

 Conducted by Harry Christophers, the H+H society is one of the oldest American performing arts groups.